facefusion/facefusion/README.md

 commands:
     run                                           run the program
-    run-headless                                  run the program in headless mode force-download                                force automate downloads and exit
+    headless-run                                  run the program in headless mode force-download                                force automate downloads and exit
     job-create                                    create a drafted job
     job-submit                                    submit a drafted job to become a queued job